 - 1 red bell pepper, diced

 - 4 green onions, sliced

 - ¾ chopped fresh cilantro (can substitute parsley)

 - 1 ½ tablespoons agave nectar (can substitute honey)

 - 1 tablespoon grated fresh ginger

 - For the dressing, measure the peanut butter into a mixing bowl and microwave for 30 seconds.
 Whisk in the remaining dressing ingredients.
-If needed, thin the dressing with some pasta water.
 Dressing will be thick but should be pourable.

-- Toss the pasta noodles with the vegetables and dressing.
+- Toss the noodles with the vegetables and dressing.
 Top with Sriracha sauce, optional.